 Who Can Apply?

 First Nation communities and organizations located within NAN territory for the benefit of children and youth 18 years and younger.
-The communist must identify:
+The communities must identify:

 - A pressing need in respect to youth at serious risk of suicide